Fire services in South Korea: Joseon Dynasty

+In the early days, the "Geumhwagun" (Fire Fighting Army) suppressed fires.
+During King Sejo's reign, the Geumhwagun was renamed "Myeolhwagun" (Fire Extinguishing Army) and put on a 24-hour standby.
+However, after the Imjin War (Japanese invasions of Korea), the Suseonggeumhwasa was also abolished, and the Ministry of Military Affairs and Hanseong-bu handled fire prevention tasks as needed.
+In July 1894 (the 31st year of King Gojong's reign), with the finalization of the Gyeongmucheong (Police Bureau) regulations, the Gyeongmucheong was tasked with handling matters related to fires.

 Korea under Japanese rule

 Fire department in the Japanese emperor's fortune occupation is responsible for the Department of Protection or Security Department of the Governor-General of Korea.
 In the 1910s, firefighters were placed at the police office in Seoul and other major cities.
-They organized firefighting groups and arranged firefighters.
-In 1922, the Gyeongseong firefighting group was rebuilt by the Gyeongseong fire house, and in 1925, the first fire station of the Gyeongseong fire station rewrote.
+They organized firefighting groups and arranged firefighters.In 1922, the Gyeongseong firefighting group was rebuilt by the Gyeongseong fire house, and in 1925, the first fire station of the Gyeongseong fire station rewrote.

 United States Army Military Government in Korea and Republic of Korea

 National Fire Service

 In 1950 the National Fire Department of the Security Bureau was established, but in the same year it was reduced to being a directorate of the security department, and in 1955 the safety and protection department in charge of the fire department was in charge of the security department together with the guard department guard.
 The fire department was installed again in 1961 and was in charge of fire fighting work in the fire department of the Ministry of Internal Affairs and the Security Department of the Internal Affairs Department until 1971.
 In 1975 the civil defense fund law came into force and the Ministry became responsible for civil defense affairs, in which the NFD was partly responsible.

 Since then, the National Emergency Management Agency was established in 2004 after the fire accident of the Daegu subway and the typhoon, but was dismantled by the Sinking of MV Sewol in 2014 and was transferred to the Ministry of Public Safety and Security.
 In 2017, on the basis of the Central Fire Service, the National Fire Agency was established as the country's singular firefighting service.